-- 2019 New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 21 Lincoln's Birthday, February 12 Washington's Birthday, February 18 Memorial Day, May 27 - B. If a holiday falls on a Saturday but is observed on the preceding Friday by the Municipal and/or Superior Courts, employees who have been designated by the County as being necessary to the operation of said courts may be allowed to observe the Court observed Friday holiday in lieu of the Saturday holiday provided such employees are given notice of their work schedule change not less than thirty (30) calendar days prior to the holiday. - C. When a holiday falls on a Sunday, the next day shall be observed as the holiday. - D. When Christmas Day or New Year's Day falls on a Saturday, the Friday immediately preceding each day shall be observed as the holiday.
+B. If a holiday falls on a Saturday but is observed on the preceding Friday by the Municipal and/or Superior Courts, employees who have been designated by the County as being necessary to the operation of said courts may be allowed to observe the Court observed Friday holiday in lieu of the Saturday holiday provided such employees are given notice of their work schedule change not less than thirty (30) calendar days prior to the holiday.

+- C. When a holiday falls on a Sunday, the next day shall be observed as the holiday. - D. When a holiday falls on a Saturday, the Friday immediately preceding each day shall be observed as the holiday. - E. In the event that another bargaining unit adds holidays, such changes will be applicable to OCAA.
+In the event another bargaining unit exchanges a holiday observed for a new date or holiday, the parties agree to meet and confer regarding such a change being applicable to OCAA.